• Skip to main content

 It seems like most sweet potato recipes add additional sweetness to an already sweet dish.
 But this recipe, unlike most other sweet potato dishes, is savory and the result is pure deliciousness.

-These healthy Twice Baked Sweet Potatoes are a perfect side dish to accompany pretty much any entrée, and as a bonus, they can be made up to 24 hours ahead of time and just popped in the oven when it’s time to eat.
-They are as pretty to look at as they are yummy to eat and very easy to make, so they also are a perfect side dish to serve your guests.
+Twice-baked sweet potatoes, like this quick and easy recipe for Instant Pot Sweet Potatoes, are a perfect side dish to accompany pretty much any entrée.
+As a bonus, they can be made up to 24 hours ahead of time and just popped in the oven when it’s time to eat.

-This savory recipe, which was adapted from an Ina Garten recipe, is entirely different from any other sweet potato dish that I have ever had and I know you will love them as much as we do.
+This savory recipe, which was adapted from an Ina Garten recipe, is entirely different from any other sweet potato dish that I have ever had, and I know you will love it

 How to make Easy Twice Baked Sweet Potatoes